isomorphic-typescript/ts-monorepo/README.md

 1. Changes to individual package.jsons and tsconfig.jsons will be overwritten during the sync process, so individual settings must be controlled via the centralized config.
 1. The project forces single versioning across all packages in the monorepo.
 1. Certain tsconfig compilerOptions will be enabled without your choice.
 They are: "composite", "declaration", "declarationMap", "sourceMap".
 The reasoning behind this can be seen [here](https://github.com/RyanCavanaugh/learn-a#tsconfigsettingsjson).

+# VSCode doesn't understand my types!

+This is because ts-monorepo uses Yarn v2 (Berry), which uses Plug-n-Play

+- `yarn add -D typescript`
+- `yarn add -D @yarnpkg/pnpify`
+- `yarn pnpify --sdk vscode`
+- In bottom right corner of VSCode click on the version, switch to pnpify version.
+- Install the [ZipFS VSCode extension](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) so you can go to definition for dependencies which are now all in zip files.

+# ts-monorepo.json in detail

 In order to view an example of how to structure `ts-monorepo.json`, please look at the same file in this repo, as ts-monorepo is maintained using ts-monorepo.
 Also look [here](https://github.com/skoville/webpack-hot-module-replacement/blob/master/ts-monorepo.json) to see how you can use templates.
 Basically you can declare as many templates as you want which are snippets of reusable config that can be included in the config files of some packages but not others.